Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 A map to locate all the current kitesurfing spots in Sweden.

 ### Background
-The core focus for this MS2 project was to create functional Javascript features for user to interact with.
+The core focus for this MS2 project was to create functional JavaScript features for user to interact with.
 Since JavaScript was totally new to me, I wanted to keep it simple and focus on understanding the coding process.
 I first had a map idea to display all Swedish kitespots with features for each of them and implement weather or route direction functions.
 But with weather and route directions it became complicated, so had a game idea that I tried, then got stuck.
 So, went back to do a simpler version of the first idea, kitespots in Sweden.

 ## UX
 This webpage is for all kitesurfers (and windsurfer/surfer) who want to know all the current  functional spots in Sweden where you can surf.
 Important to provide maps so user can see the conditions of lounging area, sea depth, which way the spot faces and what the optimal wind direction would be.
 The idea is to provide a dropdown list with all the spots that easy zooms in to the selected kitespot.

 ### Research
 Since there is no updated list of all current functional kitespots, I’ve researched old once as well as new once from word of mouth.
 Then I created a new geojson file for all usable kitespots in geojson.io.
-Spots that has been excluded are for reasons like private property, unfunctional launching area, rocky watersurface, etc.
+Spots that has been excluded are for reasons like private property, unfunctional launching area, rocky water surface, etc.

 ### User Stories
 *	As a user, I would like to get easy access to all the spots